rsdoiel/skimmer/skimmer.1.md

 in YYYY-MM-DD format or timestamp YYYY-MM-DD HH:MM:SS format.

 -i, -interactive
-: display an item and prompt for next action. e.g. (n)ext, (r)read, (s)ave, (l)abel, (q)uit
+: display an item and prompt for next action. e.g. (n)ext, (s)ave, (t)ag, (q)uit.
+If you press
+enter the next item will be displayed without marking changing the items state (e.g. marking it read).
+If you press "n" the item will be marked as read before displaying the next item.
+If you press "s" the item will be tagged as saved and next item will be displayed.
+If you press "t" you can tag the items.
+Tagged items are treated as save but the next item is not fetched.
+Pressing "q" will quit interactive mode without changing the last items state.

 -urls
-: Output the contents of the SQLite 3 database channels table as a newsboat URLs list
+: Output the contents of the SQLite 3 database channels table as a newsboat style URLs list

--opml
-: Output the contents of the SQLite 3 database channels table as an OPML file.

 # EXAMPLE

-Create a "my-news.skim" database from "my-news.opml".
+Create a "my-news.skim" database from "my-news.urls".

 ~~~
-{app_name] my-news.opml
+{app_name] my-news.urls
 ~~~

 Now that my-news.skim exists we can read it with